10 Best Virtual Team Building Activities for Remote Employees

-Enough of learning new things and now it’s time to test how much your employees know.
-Since it’s a fast-paced event, it’ll challenge all your teams to give their best and win whatever is up for grab.
+Enough of learning new things, and now it’s time to test how much your employees know.
+Since it’s a fast-paced event, it’ll challenge all your teams to give their best and win whatever is up for grabs.

 You can prepare questions around various topics related to business, technology, culture, geography, current events, and many more based on your preference.
 Here, you can also arrange a few helplines like for example -

 Allowing a team to get help from any other team a maximum of two times.
 If the answer is correct, the point will be divided among both groups.Sounds interesting, isn’t it?
 Therefore, making this game of wit even more interesting for your remote employees.